-Term life insurance serves the sole purpose of providing a death benefit to your chosen beneficiaries if you were to pass away in a given period of time.
-The term length of the policy can range from 10 to 30 years, but are often customizable if you need a different length of coverage time.
+Term life insurance provides a death benefit to your chosen beneficiaries if you were to pass away in a given period.
+The term length of the policy can range from 10 to 30 years but are often customizable if you need a different length of coverage time.
 As long as you continue to pay the premiums determined by the insurance carrier, you will be covered until the term expires.

-To secure a term life insurance policy, you will first want to research the best life insurance companies for your particular needs.
-After researching companies and getting quotes (which are mostly based on your age and health), you will need to fill out an official application with the carrier you choose.
+To secure a term life insurance policy, you will want to research the best life insurance companies for your particular needs.
+After researching companies and getting quotes (mostly based on age and health), you must fill out an official application with the carrier you choose.

-The medical exam is an in-depth look at your health and the risks that you pose to the insurance carrier.
-You will need to take a blood and urine sample, as well answer a series of health questions to help the underwriters determine a premium amount for your policy.
+The medical exam is an in-depth look at your health and the risks you pose to the insurance carrier.
+You will need to take a blood and urine sample and answer a series of health questions to help the underwriters determine a premium amount for your policy.

 Once underwriters look through your application and you are approved (which can take about three to six weeks), your coverage begins.

-Because term life insurance expires after a certain amount of time, the policies are much less expensive compared to whole life insurance, making this an important factor in determining whether or not to purchase a term vs. whole life insurance policy.
+Because term life insurance expires after a certain amount of time, the policies are much less expensive than whole life insurance, making this an important factor in determining whether or not to purchase a term vs. whole life insurance policy.

-This is especially true if you are securing coverage when you are younger and in overall better health.
+This is especially true if you secure coverage when you are younger and in better health.

 If you were to pass away during the term you selected, your designated beneficiaries would receive the death benefit payout.